 Using combustible gases, including oxygen will result in fire or explosion, resulting in personal injury or death.
-Use inert gas (medical-grade dry nitrogen) when checking leaks, cleaning, installing/repairing pipes, etc. The use of an 800 psig or higher nitrogen regulator is required for safety.
+Use inert gas (medical-grade dry nitrogen) when checking leaks, cleaning, installing/repairing pipes, etc. The use of a 600 psig nitrogen regulator is required for safety.

-- Never perform the leak test using refrigerant. - No avoid nitrogen entering the refrigerant system in a liquid state, the top of the cylinder must be higher than its bottom (used in a vertical standing position) when the system is pressurized. - Use only a leak-free gauge manifold set. - Piping system must not be pressured to more than 550 psi.
+- Never perform the leak test using refrigerant. - O To avoid nitrogen entering the refrigerant system in a liquid state, the top of the cylinder must be higher than its bottom (used in a vertical standing position) when the system is pressurized. - · Use only a leak-free gauge manifold set. - Piping system must not be pressured to more than 550 psi.
 Pressures greater than 550 psi will damage the piping system and cause unit malfunction.